badd-labs/badd-labs/lab3/README.md

 #### LAB EXERCISE 2: BLOCKCHAIN LOGGING USING DATA FIELD [GRADE 30%]

 Implement the function of `bkc_logging(log)` using the data field in sendTransaction method.
+You may want to show/check the log string you logged into the blockchain using `getTransaction` method.

 #### LAB EXERCISE 3: BLOCKCHAIN LOGGING USING RECIPIENT ADDRESS [GRADE 20%]

 Implement the function of `bkc_logging(log)` using the recipient address in sendTransaction method.
 If your log is greater than 20 bytes, you can separate it into multiple addresses and send multiple transactions to those addresses.
+You may want to show/check the log string you logged into the blockchain using `getTransaction` method.

 #### LAB EXERCISE 4: TRANSACTION FEES [GRADE 20%]